Back to Top

 Mr. Hansen Berrett, student of Dr. Renato Fabbro, with Concerto No. 3, op.
 26, of Sergei Prokofiev

-Hansen Berrett will be the featured soloist for the Schnitzer Series Spring Concert: The Search for Beauty on May 4, 2025.
+Hansen Berrett performed Dmitri Shostakovich - Piano Concerto No. 2 on May 4, 2025.
 He won a $500 scholarship for further piano studies.

 RUNNER-UP - Chloe Zhang